realchrismartin/fox-n-fowl/readme.md

 A full list of `fox-engine` features can be found [in the fox-engine repository](https://github.com/realchrismartin/fox-engine)

 ### Usage

+`fnf` must be built and run on Windows for now.

 - Recursively checkout this repository to obtain its dependencies.
 - Build the project using `cmake`.

 ### Attributions
 This project uses a few Creative Commons licensed resources.
 Attributions for these are as follows: